Table of Contents

 clone IDE to SATA drive

-How to clone IDE to SATA SSD?
+How to clone IDE to SATA Drive?

 Just remember that the cloning operation will overwrite the destination SATA SSD.
 You should back up your files in advance if there is any crucial information.
 Follow these steps to clone an IDE hard disk to a SATA one using DoYourClone: